-In order to proceed with the process of buying a new family home, most homeowners will need to sell the property they are currently living in.
+In order to proceed with the process of moving home in Manchester most homeowners will need to sell the property they are currently living in.
 The equity from this property (the amount at which you sell your property for, minus the current balance of your mortgage) will be your deposit for your next property purchase.
 You are able to top this up from savings or a family gift if that is something you would like to do.

 There is always a magic number, the lowest a seller is willing to go when it comes to accepting an offer.
 The way a home is marketed and presented will always make the biggest difference in how a property is sold.

 Your asking price should always be realistic when comparing to the area your home is in.
 The estate agent will suggest the highest potential sale price, but this won’t always be the most ideal situation for you to go along with.

 Thanks to the rise of notable property websites such as Zoopla and Rightmove, making that initial step onto the rungs of the property ladder is crucial.
 Your main goal is to generate the property viewings that you can within the first 2 weeks.

 If your property gets no initial interest, it’s very likely that it has been over-valued.
 We find that some potential sellers would rather find the place that they want to live, before they go ahead and sell their own home.

 Review your own house as if you’re the first time viewer.
 This may be a challenge as it’s somewhere you already own, and you’re familiar with it.
 If it looks good though when arriving on the scene and when entering, it’s likely the viewer will think of it the same way.

 Tidying up the outside of your home is always a massive help.
 Jet wash your driveway, make sure you have a nice and neat lawn; it’s this kind of thing that will resonate with a potential buyer.
 The buyer will know you’ve looked after the home they’re possibly about to make an offer on.
 With the outside looking nice, you’ll create a level of optimism about the inside too.